MrGallo/classroom-examples/future/notes.md

 - Use of **pull requests** (to main repo) to submit textbook/notes.
 - Use of **pull requests** (to fork) to do code intra-group review.
     - Pull request to main repo to do inter-group code review.

+# Coding for Life
+Figure out how you can use what you know about programming to automate things or help with daily tasks.

+- Homework in various subjects
+- Step-by-step instructions
+- Tracking items/inventory

+# Software Products
+- Functional clones of existing apps/software

+# Coding Problems
+- Functional
+- Pytest to validate programs